memento-ai/Memento/packages/memento-db/README.md

 - Retrieve resolution mementos
 - Retrieve synopses (short summaries) from the database
 - Get the last user and assistant messages in a conversation
-- Add multiple mementos in a single transaction for a conversation exchange (user message, assistant message, and the exchange itself)

 ## Usage and Examples
 The main entry point is the `MementoDb` class, which provides methods for interacting with the database: